 An autistic boy had become ‘stuck’ at the side of a swimming pool, and jumped into the water when approached by police.
 He ended up being restrained by the police, and put in the cage at the back of a police van.
 The Court of Appeal upheld a decision that the police had failed to make reasonable adjustments,in breach of disability discrimination legislation.
 The police should have consulted the boy’s carers from the school (at least one carer was present the whole time), to inform themselves properly before taking any action which led to the application of force.
 Their treatment of him was also in breach of human rights law.

-MM & DM v Secretary of State for Work and Pensions, May 2013, Upper Tribunal
+MM & DM v Secretary of State for Work and Pensions, 2013-2015, Upper Tribunal and Court of Appeal

-Claimants for Employment and Support Allowance (ESA) argued that the government is failing to make reasonable adjustments (under Equality Act 2010) for those with mental health problems.
-The Upper Tribunal agreed that people with mental health problems are put at a substantial disadvantage by the ESA assessment procedure.
-It adjourned the case for further investigation on what steps should be taken.
+Claimants for Employment and Support Allowance (ESA) argued that the government was failing to make reasonable adjustments for people with mental health problems.
+The Upper Tribunal agreed that such people were put at a substantial disadvantage by the ESA assessment procedure, and this was upheld by the Court of Appeal.
+However the case later failed on the ground that the particular claimants were not sufficiently affected to be able to claim.

 In general any public authority falls within the rules.
 This is subject to a few exceptions, such as Parliament and the Security Service.
 Local and central government are covered as well as many other bodies, for example the police.